-One hundred and thirty-seven of the one hundred and fifty infants who were safely surrendered in 2002 - 2016 have been adopted or are in the process of being adopted through the Department of Children and Family Services Adoptions Division.
+One hundred and forty of the one hundred and fifty infants who were safely surrendered in 2002 - 2017 have been adopted or are in the process of being adopted through the Department of Children and Family Services Adoptions Division.
 Eleven infants were reclaimed by their birth mothers and one infant was reclaimed by her birth father.
 Finally, one infant, who was medically fragile at birth, died at two weeks old.

-All infants safely surrendered in 2017 are on the pathway to adoption.
-Two of these infants have finalized adoptions as of the writing of this report.
-Therefore, of the safely surrendered infants since 2002, 146 have been adopted or have families in the process of adopting them.
+All infants safely surrendered in 2018 are on the pathway to adoption.
+Two were reclaimed.
+Therefore, of the safely surrendered infants since 2002, 159 have been adopted or have families in the process of adopting them.